The Argo story is useful because it shows delivery and workflow orchestration tools gradually becoming a platform layer of their own.

 Progressive delivery reduces release risk

-Canaries, blue/green releases, metric gates, and automatic rollback reduce release blast radius and let teams rely on SLOs instead of subjective production health checks.
+Ship to everyone at once and you learn about the problem from your users.
+Canaries, blue/green releases, metric gates, and automatic rollback narrow a release's blast radius and let teams lean on SLOs instead of subjective production health checks.

 Community raises production maturity